Learn more about testing for Essential Services in the U.S. and Canada during COVID-19. See FAQs »

 The Certification in Clinical Sleep Health (CCSH) exam assesses the professional competence of healthcare providers and educators who work directly with sleep medicine patients, families and practitioners to coordinate and manage patient care while improving outcomes.

-Before scheduling an examination appointment, you must have already:
+Before scheduling an examination appointment, you must have already applied for the exam and received an exam approval email from the BRPT.

-If the name/address information you originally provided BRPT is no longer accurate, you must resolve the discrepancies with the BRPT before you arrive at the test center.
+If the name/address information you originally provided BRPT is no longer accurate, you must notify the BRPT at least 24 hours before your scheduled exam.

 First-time test takers must create a Pearson VUE web account.
 Appointments may be made up to one business day in advance.